chanzuckerberg/napari-segmentation-workshop/_sources/workflow/allencell.md

 **By [Praju Anekal](https://chanzuckerberg.github.io/napari-segmentation-workshop/preface/whomadethis.html#praju-anekal) 🔬**
 ## Learning Objectives

-In this lesson, you'll learn how to use and configure the Allen Cell Segmenter plugin for napari to complete a segmentation workflow.
+In this lesson, you'll learn how to use and configure the Allen Cell Segmenter napari plugin to complete a segmentation workflow.

 1. [A walkthrough of the segmentation protocol, with napari screenshots](allencell-protocol.md)
 2. [An explanation of parameters and effects, pertaining to *actin filaments*](allencell-parameters.md)